syncfusion-content/javascript-docs/js/api/ejTreeView.md

-Gets or Sets a value that indicates the index position of a tree node.
-The particular index tree node will be selected while rendering the TreeView.
+Gets or sets a value that indicates the index position of a tree node.
+The particular index tree node is selected while rendering the TreeView.